stephenhowells/WebHook/README.md

 	|
 	|-.htaccess

 Grant the Apache user ownership of this folder and its contents: `# chown apache:apache -R webhook`.
 View the sample `hook.php` and `.htaccess` files I've included.
 The `hook.php` script is merely a simple example of how to pull new commits to the server and checkout the code into a live Apache webroot.
+The `webhook.log` file will retain a running log of all the commits the the web server has processed.
 The `.htaccess` file simply protects the `webhook.log` from being publicly readable.

 Change directories to the folder containing your website on your server (`# cd /srv/www/example.com`).